 Table of contents

-This profile presents verified data on development assistance allocation.
+This profile presents verified data on Czechia’s development assistance allocations.
 See the Development Co-operation Profiles.

 Policy

 Copy link to PolicyThe 2010 Act on Development Cooperation and Humanitarian Aid provides the framework for Czechia’s development co-operation.
 The 2018-2030 Development Cooperation Strategy sets out five thematic priorities: 1) building stable and democratic institutions; 2) sustainable management of natural resources; 3) agriculture and rural development; 4) inclusive social development; and 5) economic growth.
-Czechia’s partner countries are Bosnia and Herzegovina, Cambodia, Ethiopia, Georgia, Moldova, and Zambia.
+Czechia’s partner countries are Bosnia and Herzegovina, Cambodia, Ethiopia, Georgia, the Republic of Moldova, and Zambia.
 Czechia puts a special emphasis on building partnerships across the public, private, civil and academic sectors.

 Czechia seeks to advance its national priorities, particularly in the context of the European Union (EU), through which the bulk of its ODA is channelled.
 Czechia’s priorities within the broader EU development policy include stronger linkages and coherence between development co-operation and security-building measures, the development of international trade and investment, the prevention of forced displacement and irregular migration, disaster risk reduction, and climate adaptation.